 Step 1: Find reliable resources for graphic design information

 Several websites offer graphic design resources and information.
 Not all the information you find on the internet is reliable, which means you’ll need to do some research to find the best online resources.
-We recommend you to visit Freepik, that website is a good resource to dig in about design graphic, and also, you can download free clipart features.
+We recommend you to visit Freepik, that website is a good resource to dig in about design graphics, and also, you can download free clipart features.

 Step 2: Gather as much information as possible on design theory

 Graphic design is an art form, and you need to study the theory behind any art form to understand it truly.
-You need to know the fundamental design, because so many people make the mistake of jumping into a program like Photoshop without understanding the basics.
-Jumping into such tools recklessly can lead you to failures.
+You need to know the fundamental design because so many people make the mistake of jumping into a program like Photoshop without understanding the basics.
+Jumping into such tools recklessly can lead you to failure.
 All in all, just take your time to learn everything from scratch.

-Step 3: Choose a niche on what you do
+Step 3: Choose a niche for what you do

-A great designer isn’t the one who masters everything, but they can be specific about their expertise.
+A great designer isn’t one who masters everything, but they can be specific about their expertise.
 By creating a niche, you can dedicate yourself to that topic and learn everything more in-depth.
 There is an old saying, “A jack of all trades is a master of none” this simply means that if you try to be great at everything, you’ll never master anything.
 And you know what?
 The industry-leading designers are masters of a specific area of design.

 Step 4: Acquire the applications needed for your area of design